The UK’s main inflation measure in January 2019 was...

 Pay ratio reporting for listed firms

-Listed companies with 250+ employees face the prospect of having to publish – and justify – pay ratios between their CEOs and staff.
+Listed companies with 250+ employees will have to publish – and justify – pay ratios between their CEOs and staff.

 This move forms part of the government’s drive to improve corporate governance and other measures include:

 - all large companies reporting on how their directors take employee and other stakeholder interests into account